vh-d/Rflow/README.md

     parallel.
 With `drake`, you are limited to use R langauge.
 Rflow allows you to manage database tables via R or SQL recipes.
 Support for Python and Julia languages is planned too.
+  - [orderly](https://github.com/vimc/orderly) framework seems to have
+    very similar goals (to tackle the problem of reproducibility with various R scripts, inputs and outputs)
   - [Luigi](https://github.com/spotify/luigi) is a workflow management
     framework for Python.
 Similarly to `make` `luigi` relies on file outputs.